CryptoGuy1/Agentic-Decentralized-Autonomous-Machines-ADAM-/README.md

 yaml
 Copy code
-ERROR: No matching distribution found for smtplib Remove smtplib from requirements.txt (it’s built into Python).
+ERROR: No matching distribution found for smtplib Remove smtplib from requirements.txt — smtplib is part of Python’s standard library.

 5 — Configure .env file
-Create a .env file at your project root with the following:
+Create a .env file at your project root with the following contents:

 ini
 Copy code